michodgs25/Sprint/README.md

   </details>

   #### About Sprint summary
-  - *...*
+  - *This feature is a positive addition to the site as this allows the user to learn more about Sprint.*

   ----

 ## Features left to implement
-   - Summary *"With future iterations of the website, the primary aims are to.....*
+   - Summary *"This site starts as a personal tool and as improvements are made and features added to become a public tool."*

- #### Read full article here - issue article
+   * __See full article here: https://github.com/michodgs24/Sprint/issues/1#issue-675980810__

 ## Technologies

-* Html, Css, Javascript, Python language
+* Html, Css, Javascript, Python languages

 * MongoDB - https://www.mongodb.com/